Leptospirosis - Still Presenting Problems!

 Dogs are generally vaccinated for Leptospirosis once a year with a combination vaccine

 .
-In the past 10 years, many have recommended not using Lepto vaccines in adult breeding dogs, but this has led to a population of animals with no Lepto protection.
-When you’re deciding if a Lepto vaccination is appropriate for your dogs, you should evaluate the value of protection against the risk of disease.
-Prevention against Lepto is important for your kennel; however, the Lepto vaccine is more reactive and does increase the risk of reactions to the vaccination.
+When you’re deciding if a Lepto vaccination is appropriate for your dogs, you should evaluate the value of protection against Lepto exposure.
+Prevention against Lepto is important for breeding dogs on the ground or using exercise yards; however, the Lepto vaccine is more reactive and does increase the risk of reactions to the vaccination.

-Treatment of Leptospirosis involves IV fluids, antibiotics such as Penicillins
+Treatment of Leptospirosis involves IV fluids, antibiotics such as Penicillin

 or Doxycycline, and occasionally blood transfusions.
 Animals with low levels of the organism still carry and shed Leptospira without clinical disease.
 These carrier infections are difficult to identify.
 Treatment is important to prevent carriers, even if it looks like the animal has recovered.
 Infected carriers are a constant source of infection to other females.

-against Lepto is also an important tool for preventing puppy loss.
-All first time moms should be vaccinated before breeding as maiden females have no immunity and are at the highest risk of puppy loss.
+against Lepto is also an important tool for preventing adult infection and puppy loss.
+All first time moms should be vaccinated before breeding to elevate immunity with the goal of preventing Lepto losses.
+If mom’s Lepto immunity is solid she rarely aborts the litter!

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of a qualified veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical